Anrock/fancon/README.md

 ## Word-addressable memory
 Instead of addressing bytes, address 16-bit words
 Pros: 128k addressable
-Cons: Bit-fiddling to get a byte, gotta rework all memmap, probably API too
+Cons: Bit-fiddling to get a byte, gotta rework all memmap, probably API too, all instructions become 2 words with lots of unused bits